microsoft/winget-cli/doc/specs/#117-Windows-Store-Support.md

 Because we have manifests that are based on publisher and appname, there should not be a case where we have multiple manifests with different installers.
 If we do, there is something wrong with the metadata.

 #### Duplicate entries, one manifest
 If a manifest file has multiple formats, MSI, EXE, MSIX.
-Unless specified by the user, default will be to display and install will be the  MSIX format.
+Unless specified by the user, default will be to display and install the MSIX format.

 <b>  Example: <appname>  </b>